 Sunny Lawnseed Mix

-New-Improved Formula!!
-Sunny Lawnseed now has Turf Type Perennial Ryegrass that will establish quickly.
-Sunny Lawnseed is best adapted to areas where there is little to no shade.
-Sunny Lawnseed Mix can be used in sun and partially shaded areas.
+Sunny Lawnseed is best adapted to areas where there is little to no shade, but can be used in partially shaded areas.

 Sunny Lawnseed contains turf type perennial ryegrass which comes quickly and will green up your lawn and provide cover until your other grasses can fill in as well as provide a persistent, beautiful green lawn year after year.
 Sunny Lawnseed, like all lawnseeds will establish themselves fuller year after year.